 -E.J.
 Shoen, Chairman of the Board of AMERCO

-Over time, each U-Haul truck placed in a local community helps keep 19 personally owned, large capacity vehicles (LCVs); pickups, SUVs, and vans off the road.
+Over time, each U-Haul truck placed in a local community serves as a potential substitute for 19 personally-owned SUVs and pickups off the road.
 Fewer vehicles on the road means less traffic congestion, less pollution, less fuel burned and cleaner air to breathe—and now, U-Haul Truck Share 24/7 extends the opportunity for these benefits to 24 hours a day, 7 days a week.
 Learn more about U-Haul Truck Share 24/7 by watching the video below or clicking here.

 If you are driving a car or if your moving truck is filled to capacity, hitch up a U-Haul cargo trailer.
 Trailers reduce the environmental impact of moving because they do not emit CO2 or other greenhouse gasses.
 Built with recyclable materials, many U-Haul trailers are still on the road 30-40 years after they were built.
 U-Haul trailers’ aerodynamic design helps optimize the fuel efficiency of the towing vehicle.

 Trailers have been instrumental in the increased mobility of North Americans since the end of WWII.
 Inexpensive rentals enable people to move to new homes, new jobs, new opportunities.
 Van-line movers were available to those with money, but not to the average person.
 So it is logical that trailers, a relatively simple product to construct, became the Conestoga wagon of postwar America.
 Trailers continue to be one of the most vital tools American families use.
 Today we see trailers used for everything from moving households, to transporting recreational and landscaping equipment, to extra cargo space for vacations.
 U-Haul continues to supply customers with quality products at low costs that everyone can afford.